Libraries & Spaces

 - For best scans, the book or document should be placed as close to the middle of the cradle as possible, but the red focusing laser must also be visible on your document.

 - There is a 25 MB limit on email attachments, this equates to approximately 580 B&W pages or 70 color pages.
-There is no such limit when outputting to Google Drive (listed as Cloud Storage / Google Docs on the scanner), USB drives, SmartDock, or printing.
+There is no such limit when outputting to Google Drive (listed as Cloud Storage / Google Docs on the scanner), USB drives, or SmartDock.

 - After 5 minutes of inactivity, the scanner will end your session automatically (and any un-output scans will be deleted).